Farm Film Fest VI

-The Hudson Valley Young Farmers Coalition and Chaseholm Farm invite you an afternoon of letter writing action and end of season gathering.
+The Hudson Valley Young Farmers Coalition and Chaseholm Farm welcomed participants for an afternoon of letter writing action and end of season gathering.

-This is a chance to learn more about the new Food Safety and Modernization Act (FSMA) and to submit comments about these rules to the FDA.
-Now is a crucial and limited time in which the FDA is accepting feedback before passing a final draft of the food safety rules which can then go into effect.
+This event was a chance to learn more about the new Food Safety and Modernization Act (FSMA) and to submit comments about these rules to the FDA.
+It was a crucial and limited time in which the FDA accepted feedback before passing a final draft of the food safety rules which could then go into effect.
 These rules cover all aspects of produce farm operation – from testing of water and soil amendments, to training regimens to value-added activities.
 The rules have the potential to significantly impact operation cost and management strategies on all farms.

-There will be detailed info about the FDA rules and people on hand who will be able to answer questions and talk about how the rules might affect your farm.
-Their will be letter writing materials ready and all letters will be collected and mailed the following week.
-Their will be good food and good beer (thanks to generous support from Farm Credit East!) and a warm kitchen and/or warm dairy barn in which to gather and share news from the summer, hopes and organizing possibilities for the upcoming winter.
+There were both detailed info about the FDA rules as well as people on hand who were able to answer questions and talk about how the rules might affect a farm.
+There were letter writing materials ready and all letters were collected and mailed the following week.
+Great food and beer were served (thanks to generous support from Farm Credit East!) and a warm kitchen and/or warm dairy barn in which we gathered and shared news from the summer, and our hopes and organizing possibilities for the upcoming winter.

-During this process the FDA is only accepting personalized commentary on specific rules – no form letters or online petitions you can click to sign.
-Comments and concerns must be submitted by November 15th!
+During this process the FDA was only accepting personalized commentary on specific rules – no form letters or online petitions you can click to sign.
+Comments and concerns had to be submitted by November 15th.

 You can find out more here and here.